KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 What is Kylo's value-add over plain Apache NiFi?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NiFi acts as Kylo's pipeline orchestration engine, but NiFi itself does not provide all the tooling required for a data lake solution.
+NiFi acts as Kylo's pipeline orchestration engine, but NiFi itself does not provide all of the tooling required for a data lake solution.
 Some of Kylo's distinct benefits over vanilla NiFi and Hadoop:

 -  Write-once, use many times.
 NiFi is a powerful IT tool for designing
-   pipelines but most data lake feeds utilize just a small number of
+   pipelines, but most data lake feeds utilize just a small number of
    unique flows or “patterns".
 Kylo allows IT the flexibility to
-   design then register a NiFi template as a data processing model for feeds.
+   design and register a NiFi template as a data processing model for feeds.
 This enables
    non-technical business users to configure dozens, or even hundreds of
    new feeds through Kylo's simple, guided stepper-UI.
 In other words, our
    UI allows users to setup feeds without having to code them in